sokolby/code-to-pdf/README.md

 # Code to PDF Generator

-A Python script that generates PDF files containing code listings with proper formatting and font support.
+A Python script that generates PDF files containing **code listings** from your project files.
+It scans your codebase, finds all supported code files, and creates a PDF document with the complete source code listings formatted for easy reading.

+**What it does:**
+- Scans your project directory for code files
+- Creates a PDF with all your source code listings
+- Preserves exact formatting and indentation
+- Tracks processed files to avoid duplicates
+- Supports 20+ programming languages and file types

 ## Features

-- ✅ **Real Files**: Reads actual code files from a specified folder
+- ✅ **Code Listings**: Creates PDF with complete source code listings from your project
 - ✅ **Perfect Code Formatting**: Preserves exact original formatting with zero padding
 - ✅ **Relative Paths**: Shows clean relative paths instead of long absolute paths
 - ✅ **Smart Ignore File**: Track and skip already processed files with wildcard patterns